BladeMcCool/IPFS-Social-Graph/README.md

 The server is intended to allow you to publish IPNS updates and otherwise cache profile tip information when being used by authorized clients.
 Unfortunately to be able to publish IPNS under your own private key, it has to be sent to the server.
 I have some ideas for a federated listing service though that could provide the required information to keep clients of participating servers up to date

 There is a minimal proof of concept UI as well as some web server methods built around serving that ui.
-If IPNS delegation to the server is used, private key does not need to be sent to the server, but that makes the profile impossible to find except on the one server that knows it exists.
-If you give the server the private key it can install it into its own IPFS keystore and use it to publish IPNS properly for a given profile.
-It should be pretty safe to do this if it is running locally but if the server is remote you probably dont want to send it private keys unencrypted without https, and not at all if you don't control it.
-Also without https between a remote server and the client ui I can imagine some easy mitm attacks.

-Otherwise, this ui allows you to generate RSA private key in the browser and use it to sign messages from the server for it to publish on your behalf as i have not made any use of the js-ipfs library in the ui code as of yet.
+This ui allows you to generate RSA private key in the browser and use it to sign messages from the server for it to publish on your behalf as i have not made any use of the js-ipfs library in the ui code as of yet.
+Currently we are relying on IPNS delegation to the server with its published lists and pubsub activity to resolve profileIds.

 Watch a demo on Youtube: https://www.youtube.com/watch?v=8DjmmvUvuxE

+Play with it live: https://ipfstoy.chws.ca

 ### State of the code

 This is an experimental proof of concept written in a hurry.
 I welcome any and all improved reorganization and cleanup pull requests that make sense.

 Some things that I know are issues:
-  - test suite is not too comprehensive and some tests will fail if run in the wrong order right now i believe
+  - test suite is not too comprehensive, and may need some local configuration related tweaks to pass all tests
  - no limits on data field sizes or validation for their formatting, some should be imposed
  - lots of junk commented out code all over
- - related functions in stupid order in the files
+ - not using the native IPFS DAG/IPLD concept.
+I suspect the benefits to doing so may include needing less spidering and verifying code for cids as well as possible performance improvements.
+ - code can be better organized. some functions are probably in structs which are less appropriate than ideal
  - everything is all in main package right now
- - probably too coupled
+ - code is quite coupled making mocking for tests a challenge.